 Sure, many employees would probably prefer the mobility of a laptop if they weren’t footing the bill, but do they really need it?
 As mentioned, when comparing a laptop vs. desktop at the same price point, you will typically get a better quality computer from the desktop model.

 However, if you are purchasing multiple computers at once, you may be able to get a steep discount.
 If the majority of your staff needs the mobility of a laptop, you might be able to get a package discount on laptops for everyone.
 This will not only be budget friendly, but will also keep your stationary employees from feeling like they only get second-best.
+Luckily, there are plenty of laptop options and desktop options to price out.

 Additionally, your company may have a serious need to control what information users have access to after hours or outside the building.
 If you have new employees, it may not be wise to give them sensitive documents or financial information to take home on their company-issued laptop to do as they please.
+Managed IT service are able to monitor this, or your very on IT department.

 If your company has several employees requesting laptops, but you do not see a real need for this, consider offering a company voucher or incentive program that allows employees to purchase their own laptops.
 Because these would be personal computers, you can then limit or manage what company information can be added to them, keeping company information safe and employees happy.